 Political polarization has never been so high.
 It seems inevitable that political conversations will veer towards vitriol.
 How, exactly, has our country built such strong boundaries between those of differing political beliefs?
 Continue reading “How Would Jesus Vote?”

 MEREDITH TRIPLET, CONTRIBUTING WRITER Looking back at my undergraduate experience, relationships played the biggest role in shaping me towards maturity — topping the impact of both classes and extracurricular activities.
 Why are relationships so important?
-Why do we spend so much of our time and energy trying to maintain friendships, fall in love, and avoid … Continue reading Relating as God’s Image-Bearers
+Why do we spend so much of our time and energy trying to maintain friendships, fall in love, and avoid conflict?
+Because, as people made in the image of God, … Continue reading Relating as God’s Image-Bearers